trevonerd/react-remote-svg/README.md

 # RemoteSVG
-RemoteSVG is a React component to efficiently load SVG icons remotely.
+RemoteSVG is a React component for efficiently loading SVG icons from remote sources.

 ## Features
-The component uses the Intersection Observer API to only fetch icons when they become visible on the screen, improving the performance of your application.
+- Lazy loading: Icons are fetched only when they become visible on the screen, improving performance.
-It provides configurable caching functionality, reducing the number of requests for the same icons.
+- Customizable colors and effects: Supports customization of the icon appearance in different states: default, hover, active, and disabled.
-It gives you control over the colors of the icon in different states: default, hover, active, and disabled.
+- Flexible dimensions: Allows customization of the width and height of the icon.
-It supports fully customizable width and height.
+- Accessibility: Supports setting the alt text and title attributes for better accessibility.

 ## Installation